khaledeslam20/playing-repor/README.md

 - **pr_auc_val = 0.7798**

-**Both two models achieve  almost same f1_score at defult threshold , the only difference that Random forest model achieve highr pr_auc, so which model you will choose to run depend on you or try both of them and see what will give best performance according to your criteria.**
+**Both models achieved almost the same F1 score at the default threshold.
+The only difference is that the Random Forest model had a higher PR-AUC.
+So, the choice of which model to use depends on your criteria — you can try both and select the one that performs best for your needs.**

-**let's take another point of view and see the confusion matrix**
+**Now, let’s take another point of view and look at the confusion matrix.**

 <img width="640" height="480" alt="conf_matrix_scaled_MLPClassifier_default" src="https://github.com/user-attachments/assets/92411390-5dcb-4ad1-9bd0-b0fc6a4b2bcf" />